 A founding partner of NCP, Jim Little has 30 years of hands-on experience managing and investing in entrepreneurial companies.
 Jim started his career by building Complete Health Services, a managed health care company, from a startup to its sale to UnitedHealth Group (NYSE: UNH).
 Complete Health grew to be the largest independent health plan in the Southeast.

 Jim has also invested in, and been actively involved in, a number of companies which have created thousands of jobs and provided significant returns to their shareholders.
 His entrepreneurial management and investment experience includes a number of successful companies in the healthcare, financial and technology sectors, including Revnet Systems (sold to MessageMedia [NASDAQ: MESG]), HospiScript (sold to Catalyst Health Solutions [NASDAQ: CHSI]), Cogent Partners (sold to Greenhill & Co.
-[NYSE: GHL]), and ARX Holding Corp. (sold to The Progressive Corporation [NYSE: PGR]).
-Jim currently serves on the Boards of Hospice Partners of America, Care Services, GeoVera, FireRock, ControlCase and THMED.
+[NYSE: GHL]), ARX Holding Corp. (sold to The Progressive Corporation [NYSE: PGR]), Hospice Partners of America (sold to Addus HomeCare, Inc. [NASDAQ: ADUS]) and THMED (sold to Doximity [NYSE: DOCS]).
+Jim currently serves on the Boards of Care Services, GeoVera, FireRock, ControlCase, Sprout, Empirian Health and Southern Bank Company.
 Jim has a BS in Engineering from Auburn University.

 Of the five NCP Values, which is your favorite one?
 Why?